Qand7/QDC/README.md

 To start Discord, your App-Launcher should automatically find the `discord.desktop` file, adding it to your Launch-menu.

-But if for some strange reason it does not (or if you don't have an App-Launcher), ``/usr/share/Discord/Discord`` should open Discord.
-Perhaps adding an alias like ``alias discord='/usr/share/Discord/Discord'`` to your `~/.bashrc`-file could make this easier
+But if for some strange reason it does not (or if you don't have an App-Launcher), typing ``discord`` in your terminal should open Discord.

 ## Installation
 #### Commands